elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 When we talk about applications, we talk about <abbr title="Open Telecom Platform">OTP</abbr>.
 Applications are the entities that are started and stopped as a whole by the runtime.
 You can learn more about applications and how they relate to booting and shutting down of your system as a whole in the [docs for the Application module](https://hexdocs.pm/elixir/Application.html).

-Next let's learn about one special type of supervisor that is designed to start and shut down children dynamically, called Dynamic supervisors.
+Next let's learn about one special type of supervisor that is designed to start and shut down children dynamically, called dynamic supervisors.